-Hurricane Help The 2020 Atlantic hurricane season (the annual cycle of tropical cyclone formation) officially begins on June 1 and ends on November 30.Hurricane season starts in 64 days.
+Hurricane Help The 2020 Atlantic hurricane season (the annual cycle of tropical cyclone formation) officially begins on June 1 and ends on November 30.Hurricane season ends in 143 days

 Hurricanes are massive storms in a circular motion with a wind speed in excess of 74 mph (64 knots or 119 km/hr according to the Beaufort Wind Scale*) revolving around an eye that is usually between 5 and 25 miles in diameter..
 The eye remains calm with light winds and often a clear sky.